robotics-upo/hunav_sim/hunav_evaluator/README.md

 $$ L_p = \sum_{i=1}^{N-1}||x_r^i - x_r^{i+1}||_2$$

 - *Cumulative heading changes*, $(CHC)$.
-It counts the cumu- lative heading changes ($radians$) of in the robot trajectory measured by angles between successive waypoints.
+It counts the cumulative heading changes $(radians)$ of in the robot trajectory measured by angles between successive waypoints.
 It gives a simple way to check on smoothness of path and energy so a low value is desirable.

 $$ CHC = \sum_{i=1}^{N-1}(h_r^i - h_r^{i+1})$$

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;where $h_r^i$ indicates the heading of the robot in the position i.
 The angles and their difference are normalized between $-\pi$ and $\pi$ .

 - *Average distance to closest person* $(CP_{avg})$.
-A measure of the mean distance ($meters$) from the robot to the closest person along the trajectory.
+A measure of the mean distance $(meters)$ from the robot to the closest person along the trajectory.

 $$ CP_{avg} = \frac{1}{N} \sum_{i=1}^{N}(||x_r^i - x_{cp}^i||_2)$$

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;where $x_{cp}^i$ indicates the position of the closest person to the robot at step i.

 - *Minimum and maximum distance to people* ( $CP_{min}$ and $CP_{max}$ respectively).
-The values of the minimum and the maximum distances ($meters$) from the robot to the people along the trajectory.
+The values of the minimum and the maximum distances $(meters)$ from the robot to the people along the trajectory.
 It can give an idea of the dimension of the robot trajectory with respect to the people in the space.

 $$ CP_{min} = min \{||x_r^i-x_{cp}^i||_2  \forall i \in N \} $$